GET IN TOUCH TO PLAN YOUR PRIVATE GOAT YOGA EVENT

 THE NEW SEASON IS ON THE SCHEDULE AT www.eventbrite.com

 I recently read a comment on News 12’s piece on goat yoga.
 There was a comment that said something like - goat yoga isn’t “real” yoga, because it doesn’t follow the Yoga Sutras of Patanjali.
 Give me a fucking break.
 Most people have no clue what that even means.
-I hear fellow “yogis” snickering and rolling their eyes as well, as they eat their egg sandwiches layered with bacon, or benefit from trendy yoga with stand up paddle boards, wine & yoga, dress up for Halloween yoga etc. By the way, all of which I love!
-And hey...if it gets people out to stretch, breathe, learn and laugh...even better.
-It's curiosity and a silly outlook that keeps us young at heart.
+I hear fellow “yogis” snickering and rolling their eyes, as they eat their egg sandwiches layered with bacon, or benefit from other forms of trendy yoga, most of which borders on cultural appropriation.
+I don't see goat yoga in that light.
+I would rather be teaching in a gorgeous field with loving animals, knowing that I have an opportunity to make a difference.
+And it's curiosity and a silly outlook that keeps us young at heart.

-My experience teaching goat yoga this summer was profoundly beautiful.
-I spent approximately 60 extra hours outside, in the fresh air.
+My experience teaching goat yoga has been profoundly beautiful.
+I spend my time outside, in the fresh air.
 Time I would not have taken out of my busy day if I didn’t have to, even though the intention is always there.
-I interacted with affectionate, loving and friendly animals.
+I interact with affectionate, loving and friendly animals.
 Most of them were rescued from slaughter houses and neglectful owners.
-I met new people.
-I learned how to teach outside my studio, for large groups that were completely distracted.
-I held the space and sequenced each session for beginners to advanced practitioners, newbies, people with physical limitations and people of all ages.
+I meet new people.
+I learn how to teach outside my studio, for large groups that are completely distracted.
+I hold space and sequence each session for beginners to advanced practitioners, newbies, people with physical limitations and people of all ages.

 Some come out for the sole purpose of taking selfies with goats.
 We’re all on social media, so the hypocrisy annoys the shit out of me.
 I see "yogis" on social media every day, half naked, posing in ridiculous places.
 I'm not judging.
 Whatever floats your boat, but I'd much rather take a pic with an innocent goat that I know was given a second chance at life.
 It has changed me as a human being.
 I wasn't a big meat eater, but I am now a proud vegan.
 I wish my eyes were open sooner.
 But I will spend the rest of my life as an animal rights activist, not just a pet lover.

-With that being said, many practitioners left with a heightened awareness regarding animals in need.
+With that being said, many practitioners leave with a heightened awareness regarding animals in need.
 If just one person decides to reduce their meat consumption, then I've done my job.
-Many of them thanked me at the end of each session and told me they’d like to try a yoga class.
-Many of them came with a friend or relative.
-I witnessed how much fun they were having on a beautiful summer night and it warmed my heart.
+Many thank me at the end of each session and tell me they’d like to try a regular yoga class.
+Many of them come with a friends or relatives.
+I witness how much fun they have on warm summer nights and it warms my heart.